-Nature Works is a project focusing on engaging young people in a range of nature-based therapeutic practices.
-We are working with a number of partner organisations to deliver a broad range of groups, camps and drop ins that promote wellbeing, whilst also offering opportunities to take action to protect our planet and feel hopeful for its future!
+Nature Works engages young people in a range of nature-based therapeutic practices and offers opportunities to take action to protect our planet – and feel hopeful for its future!

-We have teamed up with the New Roots Garden, to develop our nature based work.
-This is a beautiful green oasis in the middle of the city.
-It was founded over 10 years ago by a group of volunteers as a community garden and is still run by volunteers to this day.
+We have teamed up with New Roots Garden to develop our nature-based work.
+This is a beautiful green oasis in the middle of the city, founded over 10 years ago by a group of volunteers as a community garden (and is still run by volunteers to this day).
 Over the years it has acted as a safe space for many groups, particularly refugees and asylum seekers.

 The best way to begin your involvement with Nature Work will be to attend one of our drop-in sessions at the New Roots Garden.
 This will run every Tuesday (rain or shine!) between 4-7pm.
 Expect to meet regular and experienced OTR staff and volunteers in a relaxed and friendly environment.
 Activities you can expect will be as varied as pizza-making and natural building, to mindfulness practices, vegetable growing, pickling and preserving.
 Equally, just being in the outdoors, around a fire (with a cuppa!) is also very much encouraged.
 No previous experience needed whatsoever!

 Contact number: Tim on 07496 862 533